-This bill would amend the labor code to allow a psychologist to become appointed as a QME in neuropsychology if they meet any of the following criteria:
+This bill would amend the labor code to allow a psychologist who meets the following additional criteria to become appointed as a QME in neuropsychology:

-- 1. Is board certified in clinical psychology by a board recognized by the administrative director. - 2.
-Holds a doctoral degree in psychology, or a doctoral degree deemed equivalent for licensure by the Board of Psychology pursuant to Section 2914 of the Business and Professions Code, from a university or professional school recognized by the administrative director and has not less than five years' postdoctoral experience in the diagnosis and treatment of emotional and mental disorders. - 3.
-Has not less than five years' postdoctoral experience in the diagnosis and treatment of emotional and mental disorders, and has served as an agreed medical evaluator on eight or more occasions prior to January 1, 1990. - 4.
-Is certified in clinical neuropsychology by the American Board of Clinical Neuropsychology, the American Board of Professional Neuropsychology, or another organization recognized by the administrative director.
-A psychologist who meets the requirements of this subparagraph may be appointed as a qualified medical evaluator in neuropsychology. - 5.
-Is licensed to practice psychology in this state and has a doctoral degree in psychology, or a doctoral degree deemed equivalent for licensure by the Board of Psychology pursuant to Section 2914 of the Business and Professions Code, from an accredited university or college training program, has completed an internship or its equivalent in a clinically relevant area of professional psychology, has at least two years of experience and specialized training, at least one year of which is at the post-doctoral level, in the study and practice of clinical neuropsychology and related neurosciences under the supervision of a clinical neuropsychologist, and has served as an agreed medical evaluator in neuropsychology on five or more occasions.
+- Is certified in clinical neuropsychology by the American Board of Clinical Neuropsychology, the American Board of Professional Neuropsychology, or another organization recognized by the administrative director.
+A psychologist who meets the requirements of this subparagraph may be appointed as a qualified medical evaluator in neuropsychology. - 2.
+Is licensed to practice psychology in this state and has a doctoral degree in psychology, or a doctoral degree deemed equivalent for licensure by the Board of Psychology pursuant to Section 2914 of the Business and Professions Code, from an accredited university or college training program, has completed an internship or its equivalent in a clinically relevant area of professional psychology, has at least two years of experience and specialized training, at least one year of which is at the postdoctoral level, in the study and practice of clinical neuropsychology and related neurosciences under the supervision of a clinical neuropsychologist, and has served as an agreed medical evaluator in neuropsychology on five or more occasions.